The 10 Best "One Hit Wonders" From The 1980s

 The logo was also iconic.
 The font was an all-cap lettering featuring simple yet broken lines.
 The letter E didn’t have the vertical line and instead just had 3 horizontal lines.
 The S had a space in the middle instead of a continuous curved line.
 The two lines of the T didn’t touch.
 It was different, and it perfectly suited the need of the youth to be different from their parents.
 That logo was prominently displayed on the fronts of the shirts and sweaters.

-The Culture of Esprit
+The Iconic Esprit Logo

 But perhaps the most important marketing move was the launch of the “Real People” campaign.
 Instead of featuring models, they had their own employees wearing the clothes in the advertisements.
 And when you take a look at those faces, you realize that they were sporting real smiles.
 They weren’t faking at all.
 They really were happy.